chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

 Notes:

+- Our example: motion planning
+  - self driving, maybe aerial
-- Learn just enough about Motion Planning to understand the example
+- Learn just enough so anyone can understand the example

 ---